-WarnMe is UCSF's enterprise-wide alerting and warning service for students, staff, faculty and affiliates with official UCSF IDs.
+WarnMe is UCSF's enterprise-wide alerting and warning service for faculty, learners, staff, and affiliates with official UCSF IDs.

 The alert system is activated when there is an immediate threat to safety or health affecting all or part of the UCSF community, including: